CADLabs/ethereum-economic-model/README.md

 | [utils.py](model/utils.py) | Misc. utility and helper functions |

 ## Simulation Experiments
-(TODO: Refine / contextualize this section after the Notebook/Readme has been completed)

 The [experiments/](experiments/) directory contains modules for configuring and executing simulation experiments, as well as performing post-processing of the results.

 The [experiments/notebooks/](experiments/notebooks/) directory contains several initial experiment notebooks we have created as a basis for analyzing the economics Ethereum validators are confronted with under a variety of scenarios.
 These notebooks and analyses don't aim to comprehensively illuminate the Ethereum protocol, but rather to answer the most salient questions and serve as inspiration for building out more customized analyses and model extensions.

 The [experiments/templates/](experiments/templates/) directory contains different experiment templates which can be used to create custom experiment notebooks.
-See the [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook for a walk-through of how to configure and execute a new experiment.
+See the [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook for a walk-through of how to execute existing experiment notebooks, or configure and execute a new experiment.

 #### 1. Model Validation